phanbook/phanbook/README.md

 ## Goals

 - **Fast and simple.** No clutter, no bloat, no complex dependencies.
 Phanbook is built with Phalcon PHP so it's quick and easy to deploy.
 - **Beautiful and responsive.** This is forum software for humans.
 Phanbook is carefully designed to be consistent and intuitive across platforms, out-of-the-box.
-It's backed by LESS, so themeing is a cinch.
 - **Powerful and extensible.** Customize, extend, and integrate Phanbook to suit your community.
 Phanbook's architecture is amazingly flexible, prioritizing comprehensive APIs and great documentation.
+- **Easily deploy** With Docker and Vagrant you can easy deploy to production with Docker and setup environment develop with Vagrant.
 - **Free and open.** Phanbook is released under the [GNU General license](https://github.com/phanbook/phanbook/blob/master/LICENSE.txt).

 ## Features